Anisotropic dark energy stars: Einstein equations

-where $\Delta P=P_{t}-P_{r},$ is the anisotropic term.
-This equation and its solutions were first studied by Bowers and Liang \cite{bowers}.
+is the anisotropic term.
+This equation and its solutions were first studied by \cite{bowers}.
 Only for completeness, it is possible to rewrite the equation above for matter and uncoupled dark energy:

 or as function of the cosmological constant $\Lambda =8\pi G\,\rho _{de}/c^{2}\,$: